drduh/YubiKey-Guide/README.md

 Is this correct? (y/N) y
 ```

-Select a name and email address - neither has to be valid nor existing.
+Input any name and email address:

 ```console
 GnuPG needs to construct a user ID to identify your key.